erelsgl/double-auction/README.md

 # economics
-code and simulations related to economics and computation
+Demos and simulations related to economics and computation.